 If you passed the FAA PPL knowledge test, you could pass the checkride.

-Passing the knowledge test already proves you are ready for the private pilot oral exam.
+Passing the knowledge test proves you are ready for the private pilot oral exam.

-The check pilot will not ask anything out of the ordinary for your stage of pilot license.
+The check pilot will not ask anything extraordinary for your stage of pilot license.
 The check pilot will only ask questions that are relevant for the private pilot licensing phase.

-If you studied adequately and aced your private pilot knowledge test, you can answer all the questions during the oral exam straightforwardly.
+If you aced your private pilot knowledge test, you could straightforwardly answer all the questions during the oral exam.

 If you scored over 90% marks, then the chek-pilot will automatically trust your knowledge of operating an airplane.